What is it that makes content marketing such a successful and desirable tactic?

 If there’s one thing we can say of all these stats, it’s that any company realizing these incredible results is doing so off the back of a sound B2B content marketing strategy.

-If you haven’t had a chance yet to sit down and nut out a decent strategy and plan, then you should bookmark our content marketing strategy template.
+If you haven’t had a chance yet to sit down and figure out a decent strategy and plan, you should bookmark our content marketing strategy template.
 Once you’ve seen these stats you’ll be shaking at the knees to dig in and start planning, strategizing, and creating.

 Regardless, we’ll break these stats on content marketing down into the following categories.